causaest/onrbooks/rbooks-online-extras.md

 A book covering many topics, but not in depth.

+19. Analytics Using R, by Margie Rosenberg: https://pubs.wsb.wisc.edu/academics/analytics-using-r-2019/

+Yet another short R intro book.

+20. An Introduction to R for Research, by Ramzi W. Nahhas: https://bookdown.org/rwnahhas/IntroToR/

+An introduction to R for use in research; the datasets used are not publicly available.

+21. R for Data Science (2e) - Solutions to Exercises, by Jabir Ghaffar, Davon Person, and Mine Çetinkaya-Rundel: https://mine-cetinkaya-rundel.github.io/r4ds-solutions/

+Solutions to exercises for the 2nd edition of "R for Data Science".

+22. R for Data Science: Exercise Solutions, by Jeffrey B. Arnold: https://jrnold.github.io/r4ds-exercise-solutions/

+Solutions to exercises for the 1st edition of "R for Data Science".

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/